d2l-ai/d2l-en/chapter_optimization/gd.md

 ## Gradient Descent in One Dimension

 Gradient descent in one dimension is an excellent example to explain why the gradient descent algorithm may reduce the value of the objective function.
 Consider some continously differentiable real-valued function $f: \mathbb{R} \rightarrow \mathbb{R}$.
-Using a Taylor expansion (:numref:`sec_math`) we obtain that
+Using a Taylor expansion (:numref:`sec_single_variable_calculus`) we obtain that

 $$f(x + \epsilon) = f(x) + \epsilon f'(x) + O(\epsilon^2).$$
 :eqlabel:`gd-taylor`